bywatersolutions/koha-plugin-unique-management-gentle-nudge/README.md

 ## How to set up the plugin:

-The library will need to download and install the following plugin from the ByWater Github repository: koha-plugin-unique-management-gentle-nudge

 ### Downloading

 From the [release page](https://github.com/bywatersolutions/koha-plugin-unique-collections/releases) you can download the latest release in `kpz` format.